 - Opening a case with the postal carrier involved

-We addressed earlier that you will not be required to issue a refund if you have used one of the two shipping tools and that negative feedback is also a possibility.
+As addressed earlier, you will not be required to issue a refund if you used either eBay or Paypal shipping labels.
+That being said, negative feedback is still a possibility.